 Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Silvergate Capital Corporation (SI) Investors and Encourages Investors to Contact the Firm Before February 6, 2023

-The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of California on behalf of those who acquired Silvergate Capital Corporation ("Silvergate") SI securities between November 9, 2021 through November 17, 2022 (the "Class Period").
+/EIN News/ -- NEW YORK, Jan.
+10, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of California on behalf of those who acquired Silvergate Capital Corporation (“Silvergate”) (NYSE: SI) securities between November 9, 2021 through November 17, 2022 (the “Class Period”).
 Investors have until February 6, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Silvergate, through its subsidiary Silvergate Bank, provides a banking platform for innovators, especially in the digital currency industry, as well as developing product and service solutions addressing the needs of entrepreneurs.